techtalentsouth/classNotes/Lesson 01 - Variables and Flow Control.md

 * But its open nature made it extremely popular

-### Full Stack JavaScript has been expanding rapidly
+### JavaScript has been exploding on the server side
 * Netflix
 * New York Times
 * Uber